Quantum anomalous Hall phases in gated rhombohedral graphene: Discussion

 In summary, we have found all the topological phases and bulk difference invariants of an effective model of coupled 2-d Dirac systems which has applications in gated ABC-stacked rhombohedral graphene with an arbitrary number of layers \cite{zhang2010band, min2008electronic, zhang2011spontaneous} and Floquet topological insulators \cite{bal2022multiscale}.
 Due to the ellipticity of the problem the bulk-edge correspondence holds \cite{bal2023topological, bal2022topological} and we verify by numerical spectral calculations the number of predicted edge modes for all topological phases in the $m = \{3, 4, 5, 6\}$ cases.
 For $u < \gamma$ we recover the results of \cite{zhang2011spontaneous} for the QAH effect in RHG and for $u \gg \gamma$ the results of \cite{bal2022multiscale} for Floquet topological insulators.
-Our results show that for an $m$-layer model there are in fact $\lfloor\frac m2\rfloor$ topological phases in between the aforementioned parameter regimes whose BDI is given by \eqref{eq:BDIj}.
+Our results show that for an $m$-layer model with a spatially varying gate potential there are in fact $2\lfloor\frac m2\rfloor$ topological phases and the asymmetric charge transport at an interface between any two of these phases is quantized by the BDI in \eqref{eq:BDIj}.
 Although it remains to be seen if these phases are robust to perturbations in interactions beyond the nearest-layer interactions we consider here, these results show the exciting possibility of tunable QAH states in multi-layer ABC stacked graphene should experimental conditions allow high enough gate potentials to be achieved.